 HNRS 380.
 Critical Thinking and Advocacy Seminar (Spring Semester)

 The focus of this class is on honing the two basic skills of critical thinking and advocacy.
 In this seminar, students develop a basic system for critical analysis that can be applied generally; test that critical analysis system in a series of practicums to develop the skills necessary to apply it; and develop a basic system for designing effective and ethical persuasive messages.
 Requires permission of the University Honors Program.

 HNRS 492.
 Health and Health Care: The American Model from Origins to the Present (Fall Semester)

 This course is intended to be an interdisciplinary analysis of both the historical origins and present currents within American Health and Health Care.
 This is an integrated study of historical, political, economic, and professional influences which underlie the character and nature of our current system.
 The course is modeled as a seminar and intended for potential health care professionals and others interested in the health care system and its effects on American society.

-HNRS 492 Exploring the American Legal System
+HNRS 492.
+Exploring the American Legal System (Fall Semester)

-Course Description: In the United States, our courts play a unique role in resolving private and political disputes.
+In the United States, our courts play a unique role in resolving private and political disputes.
 In this tutorial, students will learn about the U.S. legal system and the role lawyers play in that system.
 Students will spend the first portion of the term learning the basic elements of legal reasoning and argumentation in a law-school, Socratic-method environment.
 During the remainder of the term, students will brief and orally argue several cases.
 Topics will range from constitutional law to legislation to the common law, providing the students with an introduction to the breadth of our legal system.
 Students not arguing in any given week will serve as judges of the court, asking questions of “counsel” and rendering judgments of the court.
 Readings will be almost entirely case-law based and delivered to students electronically after the first day of class.